 Tucker Carlson and Vladimir Putin

-An interview becomes legendary when it gets its own page on Wikipedia.
+An interview becomes officially legendary when it gets its own Wikipedia page.
 On February 6, 2024, Tucker Carlson spoke with Vladimir Putin at the Kremlin.
 The report (127 minutes) offers a good, or at least broad opportunity to hear the Russian perspective on the war against Ukraine.

 Rurik